 How to spot the 4 signs of a disengaged employee on your team

-A lack of engagement isn't the only reason why employees might hesitate to take the initiative.
-Maybe they're a recent hire, and want to learn the ropes before they rock the boat.
+A lack of engagement isn't the only reason employees might hesitate to take the initiative.
+Maybe they're a recent hire and want to learn the ropes before they rock the boat.
 But if you've noticed once-driven employees now doing the bare minimum, or only doing what you explicitly ask of them, then there's a good chance they aren't engaged in their role.

 If they don't seem to take the initiative despite having a good amount of autonomy, then you should sit them down for a one-to-one.
-Find out if anything is bothering them, in or out of work, and revisit the expectations you established for their role during the onboarding process.
+Find out if anything is bothering them, in or out of work, and revisit the expectations you established for their role during the onboarding process

-They're always silent in group meetings
+2. Disengaged employees tend to be silent in group meetings

 This shouldn't be confused with active listening, which is a vital inter-personal skill in any workplace.
 An active listener would respond to what they heard with questions and insight.
 But to a disengaged employee, conversations about company objectives and new clients might as well be white noise.
 But sometimes, a lack of engagement can run deeper than a lack of contribution to team meetings.

-Of course not all absenteeism stems from serious personal issues.
-If someone is so disengaged at work that they're barely even showing up, it's worth sitting them down for a discussion about expectations.
+Of course not all absenteeism stems from personal issues.
+If someone is so disengaged at work that they're barely showing up, it's worth sitting them down for a discussion about expectations.
 More specifically, the expectations they had of the position going into it, and whether or not the reality of the job lives up to them.

 What highly engaged employees look like